AndreiStoica94/ECS-Project-/README.md

 # ECS-Project-
-In group of 6 our main task was to create a website which allow uploading files.
+The main task was to create a website which allow uploading files.
+The project was realise in Java Script using NetBeans editor.